yiakwy/SpatialPerceptron/README.md

 +-----------------------------------------------------------------------------+
 ```

 I have prepared a demo for using Mask RCNN to detect instances in a video using colab.
-Click [here](https://colab.research.google.com/drive/1A5ZoDc9PhYq_Rgvz8C8gPe8N5bWoo4xk) and [here](https://github.com/yiakwy/SpatialPerceptron/blob/master/notebooks/prepare_colab.ipynb) to obtain the example running in colab from within chrome.
+Click [Colab book](https://colab.research.google.com/drive/1A5ZoDc9PhYq_Rgvz8C8gPe8N5bWoo4xk) and [Github](https://github.com/yiakwy/SpatialPerceptron/blob/master/notebooks/prepare_colab.ipynb) to obtain the example running in colab from within chrome.

 #### AIStudio \(PaddlePaddle Team\)

+The [AIStudio book](https://aistudio.baidu.com/aistudio/projectdetail/60969) is an anology of Colab book.
+Since Colab don't support build essentials and dynamic disk mounting, we build softwares manually.
+To obtain support of Tesla V100 (16GB memory), contact me for invitation code.

 ### Overview